MPLLang/delayed-seq/README.md

-# disentangled-check
+# delayed-seq
-Experiments to test the performance of checking for disentanglement with MPL.
+Experiments with parallel delayed sequences in ML and CPP

 ## Setup